shishirkshah/shishirkshah.github.io/_pages/about.md

 ---
-layout: pages
+layout: about
-title: about
+title:
-permalink: /
+permalink: /about
 description: About Shishir K. Shah
 nav: true
 nav_order: 1